Asia stocks wobble near 14-month lows on simmering trade worries

 In currencies, the dollar index against a basket of six major currencies was 0.15 percent lower at 95.128 .DXY, handing back the previous day’s modest gains.

-The euro dipped 0.1 percent to $1.1593 EUR=
+The euro dipped 0.1 percent to $1.1593 EUR=.

 The Australian dollar AUD=D4 was down 0.25 percent at $0.7102 after hitting $0.7085 on Tuesday, its lowest since February 2016, on concerns that any damage to the Chinese economy from a trade war could hurt Australia's exporters.

 The pound eased 0.1 percent to $1.3017 GBP=D4, pulling back from a one-month peak of $1.3087 scaled on Monday hopes over prospects for a Brexit trade deal with the European Union subsided.
-[GBP/]

 Crude oil stretched their gains from the previous day, when the market rallied as U.S. sanctions squeezed Iranian crude exports and after U.S. crude oil production in 2019 was forecast to grow at a slower rate than previously expected.
-[O/R]

 Brent crude futures LCOc1 were 0.3 percent higher at $79.31 per barrel after surging more than 2 percent on Tuesday.